Sleeping through the Decades

-Post-war homes we redecorated with Fornica, chrome furniture, modern applicances and colorful pastel paints.
-The typical home had two bedrooms, and siblings often shared a room.
-Foam rubber was the newstest thing in mattress comfort, while a new style of couple sleeping in ‘twin-size’ beds- made popular by TV couples like Lucy and Desi- was a hit in the bedroom.
+This post-war era had homes decorated with Formica, chrome furniture, modern appliances and colorful pastel paints.
+The typical home had two bedrooms, with siblings often sharing a room.
+When it came to mattress comfort, foam rubber was the “it” thing, and couples sleeping in twin-size beds – made popular by TV couples like Lucy and Desi – were a hit in the bedroom.

-Bedrooms become stages for self-expression as America headed toward the psychedelic era.
+Bedrooms became stages for self-expression as America headed toward the psychedelic era.
 Do-it-yourself designers began using colorful posters and memorabilia to transform walls into personal art.
-Blow-up furniture, bean-bag chairs and open-plan design also brought a ‘groovy’ feel to the bedroom.
-Bigger beds and waterbeds became part of the free-love culture.
+Blowup furniture, beanbag chairs and open plan designs brought a “groovy” feel to the bedroom, while larger beds and waterbeds also became part of the free-love culture.

-Unlike the “do-it-yourself” attitude of the ‘60s. in the ‘70s, glitz became glam and the bigger became better when it came to home decorating.
-The decade brought a focused attention to bedroom design and with bold, earthy colors, wood-grain paneling and wallpaper dominating the decor.
-As bedrooms became larger, queen and king became the preferred bed sizes for more and more couples.
+Unlike the do-it-yourself attitude of the ’60s, in the ’70s glitz became glam and bigger became better when it came to home decorating.
+The decade brought a focused attention to bedroom design, with bold, earthy colors, woodgrain paneling and wallpaper dominating the décor.
+As bedroom sizes expanded, queen and king became the preferred bed sizes for couples.

-The term “McMansion” first appeard in the ‘80s to describe the extreme size of new homes.
-Bedrooms increase in both size and number, accomodating larger furniture and electronics.
-Interior decor became more stylized, with geometric patterns and bold, electric accents of hot pink and teal.
-Retreatin to a spacious bedroom and a queen- sized bed to watch late TV became one of America’s favorite ways to relax.
+The term “McMansion” first appeared in the ’80s to describe the extreme size of new homes.
+Bedrooms increased in both size and number, accommodating larger furniture and electronics.
+Interior design became more stylized, with geometric patterns and bold, electric accents of hot pink and teal.
+Retreating to a spacious bedroom with a queen-size mattress to watch late-night TV became one of America’s most desired ways to relax.

-By now, more that 85 percent of new homes were being built with three or more bedroms.
+By now, more than 85% of new homes were being built with three or more bedrooms.
 With more available space, bedrooms became even more multifunctional and personalized.
-In 1991, the queen-size mattresss surpassed the traditional full-size as the most popular sleeping choice for American couples.
-Luxury mattresses began to hit mainstreem popularity with the now- fashionable ‘pillow-top’ feature.
+In 1991, the queen-size mattress surpassed the traditional full-size as the most popular sleeping choice for American couples.
+Also happening at this time, luxury mattresses were reaching mainstream popularity with the pillow-top feature.

-Home size has doubled since 1970, and homeowners are taking advantage of extra space by transforming the bedroom into a center for personal retreat, relaxation and rejuvination.
-Calming colors and textures are taking over, crating a spa-like atmosphere.
-The added sleeping space of the queen - and king-size mattresses contiunues to win new fans.
-Intriguning new technologies, such as ‘memory foam’ and adjustable airbeds, are peaking consumer interest in exploring the many luxury mattress choices now available.
-More than ever, the bedroom has become a personal ‘sleep sancutary”.
+Home sizes have doubled since 1970, and homeowners are taking advantage of the extra space by transforming the bedroom into a place for personal retreat, relaxation and rejuvenation.
+Calming colors and textures are taking over, creating a spa-like atmosphere.
+The added sleeping space of queen- and king-size mattresses continues to win new fans.
+Intriguing new technologies, such as memory foam and adjustable airbeds, are piquing consumers’ interest in exploring the many luxury mattress choices now available.
+More than ever, the bedroom has become a personal sleep oasis.